-Join J. Scott Giaquinta for an in-depth discussion in this video Using the Modifier modules, part of Up and Running with GUITAR RIG.
+Join J. Scott Giaquinta for an in-depth discussion in this video Using the Modifier modules, part of Learning GUITAR RIG.

 - I'm going to show you how you can use modifiers to automatically control parameters within components.
 These are handy if you're looking to create movement within your effects, that you don't get stale and lifeless sounds.
 First let me play this guitar loop that Todd just recorded. (guitar music) As you can see, it's just a dry guitar loop.
 Let's play around with the sound now.
 First I'm going to load a Pro-Filter.
 Let's see what that sounds like. (guitar music fading in and out) So now I'm going to load the Analog Sequencer Modifier, which is a type of step sequencer.

 You can place this anywhere on your rack.
 No matter where it goes, it doesn't modify a sound until you assign it.
 So let's drag it in right below Pro-Filter.
 The first thing we want to do is click and drag the arrows here to the parameter we want it to control.
 So let's assign it to Cutoff on the Pro-Filter.
 Now let's play it. (warbling guitar music) Now you can see here by the steps, when the slider on the step is up, the cutoff on Pro-Filter is up.
 So you can adjust each of these to different parameters.

 Let's go through and change some of those. (guitar music) See how it changes the cutoff in time with the loop?
 Let's play with some of these other parameters.
 I'll change the resolution as well as a few of these sliders so you can see how it sounds. (guitar music) So now each of these steps are playing in eighth notes.